Sample Chapters

 Keira laughs again.
 The worry that was etched on her face earlier has dissolved, for now at least.

 Finn crouches beside his daughter as she lifts her head to the large, colorful painting on the wall above the couch.
 One of Lill’s pieces.
 A centerfold she created for her children’s book about Otrokia, a utopian planet bristling with double helix slides, carousels with rocket ships and spacecraft.
 A futuristic amusement park as intricate as a Bosch.
 The book, all her artwork for it, his wife’s opus.
-A legacy that perfectly encapsulates her optimism and her playfulness, the free spirit he fell hard for.
+A legacy that perfectly captures her optimism and her playfulness, the free spirit he fell hard for.

-He takes a breath, does his best to put on a chipper tone.
 “Let’s go to the playground, Bubs.
 The sun is out today.”

 “Bubs.”